 /translations: contains a sub-folder for each available language.
 However, if you wish to change the translation, you must do so using the PrestaShop internal tool, and not edit them directly in this folder.

-/travis-scripts: NEW IN 1.7.
-Contains Travis-speficic scripts.
+/travis-scripts: contains Travis-speficic scripts.
 This folder is not part of the public archive.

 /upload: contains the files that would be uploaded by clients for customizable products (for instance, a picture that a client wants printed on a mug).

-/vendor: NEW IN 1.7.
-Contains various 3rd-party tools and frameworks that are used by PrestaShop, such as Composer, cURL, Doctrine, etc.
+/vendor: contains various 3rd-party tools and frameworks that are used by PrestaShop, such as Composer, cURL, Doctrine, etc.

 /webservice: contains files that enable third-party applications to access PrestaShop through its API.